49handyman/EquihashNompPool/README.md

 I'll get all the relevant items gathered up into another repository to help others get it all setup.
 Its a lot of work.
 I have about 60-80 man hours in it all so far.

+It should be usable on any nomp based pool server with api available. there will be new stats api's added specificly for grafana in next few weeks.
+JSON scrapers dont like the available api much.

 [Update 7-19-2021]
 New updates to dashboard, grafna, infludb, prometheus, and numerous prometheus exporters added